Maternal and Child Health Research

 Over the last decade, the incidence of serious maternal complications during pregnancy has steadily increased.
 These complications, including hypertensive disorders in pregnancy, gestational diabetes, preterm birth, stillbirth and placental abruption, are associated with an increased risk of poor maternal and fetal outcomes in pregnancy.
 These complications also contribute to adverse consequences for a woman’s longer-term health.

-This study aims to develop and validate a risk prediction model to identify recently post-partum women at increased risk of developing cardiovascular disease (CVD) and cardiovascular risk factors immediately after an affected pregnancy.
+This study aims to develop and validate risk prediction models to identify recently post-partum women at increased risk of developing:

 Dr. Grandi is a Co-Investigator and co-lead of this CIHR-funded project with Principal Investigator: Dr. Kristian Filion.

-Cardiovascular severe maternal morbidity and future cardiovascular risk
+Cardiovascular severe maternal morbidities and subsequent cardiovascular diseases

 Despite improvements in maternal mortality, rates of severe maternal morbidity (SMM) have been steadily rising.
-A subset of these indicators, defined as cardiovascular SMM (CSSM), characterize cardiovascular complications during pregnancy.
+A subset of these indicators, defined as cardiovascular severe maternal morbidities (CSMM), characterize cardiovascular complications during pregnancy.
 These indicators contribute to increased risk of maternal morbidity and mortality following an affected pregnancy.

 Pre-eclampsia has been shown to increase the risk of long-term cardiovascular disease in women with an affected pregnancy.
 However, the contribution of CSMM to long-term cardiovascular risk in women with pre-eclampsia is unclear.
 Understanding how CSMM contributes to the long-term risk of cardiovascular disease can improve our ability to tailor prevention strategies for at-risk women.